 People with mobile devices aren’t just browsing.
 They’re also shopping.
 Mobile e-commerce is also on the rise.

-With numbers like that, it’s no surprise that Google led the charge towards encouraging the entire web to get “mobile friendly.”
-Earlier this year, it announced that beginning in April 2015, it would start giving a boost to sites that were mobile-ready – or “responsive” – in search results.
+With numbers like that, it’s no surprise that Google led the charge towards encouraging the entire web to get “mobile-friendly.”

 What does having a responsive site design really mean?
 Let’s allow Google to provide a definition for us: